A MESSAGE FROM BARBARA LISTER-SINK

 Since the video Freeing the Caged Bird was released, I have been fine-tuning my own particular sequenced approach to teaching well-coordinated, injury-preventive technique.
 I call it, not surprisingly, the Lister-Sink Method.
 On this website, you can read about it and also see various updated video examples of the technical and musical results on a variety of levels.

-The exciting news is that we have also developed a comprehensive program of study at Salem College here in Winston-Salem in the technique and pedagogy of injury-preventive technique.
+The exciting news is that we have also developed a comprehensive program of study at Salem College here in Winston-Salem in the technique and pedagogy of injury-preventive piano and organ technique.
 It is for keyboardists from all over the world who want to develop a solid technique and make the most of their musicianship.
 Some are professional teachers and performers, and some are students between degrees.
 They all gather for a week, a month or a year or two to learn in a joyous, less stressful environment in the beautiful foothills of North Carolina.

 Finally, as a performing musician, I believe it is essential to add that technique, however well-coordinated and injury-free, is not an end in itself.
 It is, most importantly, the means to greater artistry, allowing us to be fully available to listen, to fully control what we do at the keyboard, and to develop our full potential as musicians.